This post may include affiliate links. Thank you for your support.

 This delicious recipe for mashed butternut squash will please even the most loyal squash haters in your family.
 Butter, brown sugar, and pure maple syrup, along with some savory dried thyme & sage and warming cinnamon & nutmeg add so much cozy flavor to everyone’s favorite winter squash – the beloved butternut squash.

 Super-smooth, ultra-creamy, sweet, AND savory, this mashed squash beautifully complements holiday ham, roast turkey, beef roasts, or just about any meat, poultry, seafood, or fish dish you love.
+If you’re looking for a delicious alternative to traditional mashed potatoes, this is it.
 Trust me, you’ll be singing songs praising this silky, rich, light-as-air butternut mash after your first bite.
 It’s just *that* good!

 Aside from having an exceptionally delicious flavor that embodies pretty much everything I love about fall, this easy butternut squash recipe is also:

 • Quick & Simple.
-You only need 10 minutes of hands-on preparation to get this sumptuous side on the table; your oven and a hand-held mixer do all the hard work!
+You only need 10 minutes of hands-on preparation to get this sumptuous mashed buttercup squash side on the table; your oven and a hand-held mixer do all the hard work!

 • Made With Mostly Pantry Staples – Aside from the butternut squash and heavy cream, I’d bet you already have everything on hand to make this tasty squash mash.